 Hello everyone!
 I’m Ascen, with my heart split between the beaches of my hometown Almería and the skies of Madrid, where I lived for 8 years.

 When I am not planning a trip to a remote place I dedicate myself to the entire technical-creative-administrative part of Capture the Atlas.
 To give you an idea, this website is like that house in the mountains that I’ve always wanted to build.
 I drew the plans, I put the foundations, the walls and the ceiling.
-Dani was the decorator artist who with his photographs managed to turn the house into a museum, but he explains this better on his about.
+Dani was the decorator artist who with his photographs managed to turn the house into a museum, but he explains this better in his about section.

 In short, my main functions are the design and maintenance of the web, organization of the blog, planning of the routes, writing of the travel and adventure articles, management of your queries and to make sure that we always offer the best quality.